 [BS]-B102.2.3 Direct connections.
 New direct connections to commercial, retail, or residential facilities shall, to the maximum extent feasible, have an accessible route complying with Section 705.2-303.7 from the point of connection to boarding platforms and transportation system elements used by the public.
-Any elements provided to facilitate future direct connections shall be on an accessible route connecting boarding platforms and transportation system elements.
+Any elements provided to facilitate future direct connections shall be on an accessible route connecting boarding platforms and transportation system elements used by the public.